 Much of Victoria’s Occupational Health & Safety Legislation is aimed at the obligations of employers to their staff.
-It also sets out however obligations that employees owe whilst at work.
+It also sets out, however, obligations that employees must follow whilst at work.

-The penalties for employees breaching their obligations are monetary, and can be up to the same amount for an individual charged as an employer, being up to 1800 penalty units, or approximately $285,000.
+The legal penalties for employees breaching their obligations are monetary, and can be up to the same amount for an individual charged as an employer, being up to 1800 penalty units, or approximately $333,000 as of 2022.

 - An electrician was fined $16,000 for instructing a first-year apprentice on four separate occasions to undertake tasks, which should have been performed under direct supervision of a qualified electrician, unsupervised.

 - An employee at a Timber & Hardware store jokingly pointed a nail gun at another employee’s foot.
 The nail gun discharged, nailing his foot to the ground.
 He was fined $2,000.

 - An employee of a retail gas seller lit a cigarette lighter within a short distance of another employee who was filling a gas cylinder.
 The lighting caused a ‘flash flame’.
 He was fined $1,000.

 If you are charged as an employee, or are an employer who has an employee charged by Worksafe, please contact our office on 03 9034 7351 for a free case consultation.